Coal: Cultural usage

-Coal is the official state mineral of Kentucky and the official state rock of Utah; both US states have a historic link to coal mining.
+Coal is the official state mineral of Kentucky, and the official state rock of Utah and West Virginia.
+These US states have a historic link to coal mining.

 Some cultures hold that children who misbehave will receive only a lump of coal from Santa Claus for Christmas in their stockings instead of presents.

-It is also customary and considered lucky in Scotland and the North of England to give coal as a gift on New Year's Day.
+It is also customary and considered lucky in Scotland to give coal as a gift on New Year's Day.
 This occurs as part of first-footing and represents warmth for the year to come.